k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-GitRepo represents a git repository at a particular revision.
+gitRepo represents a git repository at a particular revision.
 DEPRECATED: GitRepo is deprecated.
 To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod's container.

 <table>
     <thead>